positronic57/MQTT_examples_with_libmosquito/README.md

     #./mqtt_pub_sense_hat -b mqtt-broker -l kitchen

-Or with IP addess of the broker machine (10.10.10.2 on the deployment diagram) as a velue for the -b argument:
+Or with IP address of the broker machine (10.10.10.2 on the deployment diagram) as a value for the -b argument:

     #./mqtt_pub_sense_hat -b 10.10.10.2 -l kitchen